Contingencyplana/storybook_archipelago/a0_0_sailing_mode/roadmaps/roadmap.md

 ### 🧱 Stanza 0 – Opening the Archipelago

-This stanza introduces the recursive rhythm of the game: explore → choose → reflect.

 | Minigame Folder                       | Theme                                  |
 |---------------------------------------|----------------------------------------|
 | `a0_0_enchanted_isle_minigame/`       | Magic, stillness, poetic first contact |